m-sharif-azad/BPI-Canteen/README.md

 #  Django web app for ordering food in the canteen.

-***The project is stil under construction - but it's already working on 90% :) Try it!***
+***The project is still under construction - but it's already working on 90% :) Try it!***

-## Includes login/registration, ordering system and order management with email notifications, contact form and some form of payment and delivery
+## Includes login/registration, ordering system, and order management with email notifications, contact form, and some form of payment and delivery

 ### What already works:
 - Auth app (login/registration)